OutSystems/UltimatePDF-ExternalLogic/README.md

   * RestCaller - REST API information for the external logic to store the PDF and the LogsZipFile.
   * PDF _(Output parameter)_ - The PDF file binary data.
 Empty if RestCaller is passed.
   * LogsZipFile _(Output parameter)_ - The logs of the external logic execution.
 Empty if RestCaller is passed.
-12. Call the Server Action `ExpireToken`
-13. Call Download with the output parameter *PDF* of the Server Action `PrintToPDF_Advanced`
+1. Call Download with the output parameter *PDF* of the Server Action `PrintToPDF_Advanced`

 ![on-initialize] ![on-click]